OpenClaw rebuilding my family's farm website - Here's what surprised me

 - Customer testimonials — “Social proof is critical for Vietnamese e-commerce.
 ‘Khách hàng nói gì’ section with authentic quotes from customers.”

-The farm’s homepage had an embedded YouTube documentary — a local news segment about Rio Macca.
-I asked for blog posts using facts from it.
-The constraint: don’t fabricate anything — if the data isn’t in the source, flag it.
+The farm homepage had an embedded YouTube documentary.
+I asked for blog posts from it, one constraint: don’t fabricate.
+If you don’t have the data, flag it.

 from youtube_transcript_api import YouTubeTranscriptApi